ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 quantized formats, which we discussed in @heading_text_generation_models_llm.

-In order to create a graph of our own machine learning model performance we will use matplotlib.
+In order to create a graph of our own machine learning model performance we will use *matplotlib*.
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 Matplotlib produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.
 Matplotlib can be used in Python scripts, Python/IPython shells, web application servers, and various graphical user interface toolkits. @web_pypi_matplotlib

-We will use unstructured library in order to be able to read various documents.
+We will use *unstructured* library in order to be able to read various documents.
 The unstructured library provides open-source components for ingesting and pre-processing images and text documents, such as PDFs, HTML, Word docs, and many more.
 The use cases of unstructured revolve around streamlining and optimizing the data processing workflow for LLMs. unstructured modular functions and connectors form a cohesive system that simplifies data ingestion and pre-processing, making it adaptable to different platforms and efficient in transforming unstructured data into structured outputs. @web_pypi_unstructured

-We will depend on faiss library to provide us a vector store implementation and search algorithm to use with LangChain.
+We will depend on *FAISS* library to provide us a vector store implementation and search algorithm to use with LangChain.
 Faiss is a library for efficient similarity search and clustering of dense vectors.
 It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
 It also contains supporting code for evaluation and parameter tuning.
 Faiss